-JOE PRAML is an award-winning playwright and theatre director, former London-based stage actor who also acted in BBC-TV’s Tinker, Tailor, Soldier, Spy and Smiley’s People with Alec Guinness; community activist and member of the Board of Directors of Coalition for Economic Survival, the leading affordable housing organization in Los Angeles, and a key person in the development of the CES Tenants’ Rights Clinic; former Rent Stabilization Commissioner for the City of West Hollywood; and a performance reader of poetry and literature at colleges and libraries.
+JOE PRAML is an award-winning playwright and theatre director, former London-based stage actor who also acted in BBC-TV’s Tinker, Tailor, Soldier, Spy and Smiley’s People with Alec Guinness; community activist and member of the Board of Directors of Coalition for Economic Survival affordable housing organization in Los Angeles, and a key person in the development of the CES Tenants’ Rights Clinic; former Rent Stabilization Commissioner for the City of West Hollywood; and a performance reader of poetry and literature at colleges and libraries.
 He hosts two screenplays on blcklst.com.

 He is a graduate of the University of Minnesota with a Bachelor of Arts degree in English.
 He was awarded the Sam S. Shubert Foundation Fellowship in Playwrighting at the University of Minnesota Graduate School of Theatre.
 Three of his one-acts won The McKnight Foundation Humanities Award for Drama.
 His stage plays have been produced in London and the US.
 He wrote a weekly column on modern jazz.